waynelinbo/ARC---Sport-at-home/README.md

 At the beginning, it will display 178 km/h

 The 9 grids in the middle is 9 possible positions of the ball.
-The Yellow mark is the position of this pitch, it will be changed immediately when the next ball be pitched.
+The **yellow mark** is the position of this pitch, it will be changed immediately when the next ball be pitched.
-If you set `random` it will first display at middle, then be changed immediately when the next ball be pitched.
+If you set `random` it will first be displayed at middle, then be changed immediately when the next ball be pitched.
-If you set `1~9` it will display at the gird you set immediately.
+If you set `1~9` it will be displayed at the gird you set immediately.
-At the beginning, because the ball position is random, it will display at middle.
+At the beginning, because the ball position is random, it will be displayed at middle.

 #### Ball pitch setting
 You can set ball velocity by keying in `z` or say `球種設定` in Chinese